ArushiKhatri/wordpress-school-hub/wp-content/themes/university-hub/readme.txt

 == Description ==

-school Hub, an Education theme by WEN Themes, is a responsive WordPress theme for school, school, college or other educational institutions.
-Along with educational institutions, school Hub is flexible and loaded with several features to also cater to the needs of design agencies, corporate websites and small businesses.
-Official Support Forum: https://themepalace.com/support-forum/ Full Demo: https://wenthemes.com/theme-demos/?demo=school-hub
+university Hub, an Education theme by WEN Themes, is a responsive WordPress theme for university, university, college or other educational institutions.
+Along with educational institutions, university Hub is flexible and loaded with several features to also cater to the needs of design agencies, corporate websites and small businesses.
+Official Support Forum: https://themepalace.com/support-forum/ Full Demo: https://wenthemes.com/theme-demos/?demo=university-hub

 == Installation ==